westonrobot/robotics101/lab_sessions/lab2/lab.md

 1. Follow the official ROS tutorial [here](http://wiki.ros.org/ROS/Tutorials/WritingPublisherSubscriber%28python%29) to create your first publisher and subscriber nodes.
 2. After creating the 2 nodes, run the 2 nodes and rqt_graph
-   1. **Task 3a**{: .label .label-blue}Take a screenshot of the network graph, include this screenshot in your report.
+   1. **Task 3a**{: .label .label-blue}Take a screenshot of the ROS network graph, include this screenshot in your report.
-   2. **Task 3b**{: .label .label-blue}What is the topic name these 2 nodes are communcating on and where is this defined?
+   2. **Task 3b**{: .label .label-blue}What is the topic name these 2 nodes are communcating on and where/how is this name defined?
    3. **Task 3c**{: .label .label-blue}What is the message data format used on this topic?
    4. **Task 3d**{: .label .label-blue}What is the frequency rate (in Hz) of publishing on this topic and how can we change this rate?

 **Task 4: Implementing our own node**{: .label .label-green}

-1. **Task 4a**{: .label .label-blue}Building on the publisher and subscriber package we just made, create a node that "intercepts" the original message, changes the content (anyway you like) and republishes this new message to a new topic.
+1. **Task 4a**{: .label .label-blue}Building on the publisher and subscriber package we just made, create a node that, for every new message it receives from the original publisher;
+   1. it changes the content of the received message (anyway you like)
+   2. republishes this new message to a new topic which is subscribed by the original subscriber

    You can modify the 2 original nodes to publish and subscribe to any topic you like and the resultant network should look similar to the diagram below when all 3 nodes are running.
 Include a screenshot of the network when all 3 nodes are running.
 2. **Task 4b**{: .label .label-blue}Include this final modified package alongside your report during submission.
+3. **Task 4c**{: .label .label-blue}Briefly describe your new node.
+4. **Task 4d**{: .label .label-blue}While running all 3 nodes, what happens to the listener node's behavior when you switch off the talker node?
+5. **Task 4e**{: .label .label-blue}Create a ROS launch file to launch all 3 nodes at the same time using 1 roslaunch command.

 **Before**
 ![img](assets/network_before.png)